law-wang/ferrari/_posts/2020-07-30-twentytwo.md

 After all the heart breaks, after all I've done

-No, I can't, can't believe you trust me
+I can't, can't believe you trust me

 After all the rough days, you still call me up